gaearon/react-document-title/README.md

   mixins: [LinkStateMixin],

   render: function () {

-    // Update using value from state when this component is mounted
+    // Update using value from state while this component is mounted return (

-    return (
       <DocumentTitle title={this.state.title || 'Untitled'}>
         <div>